 It hardly seemed the time to launch only the second-ever student team in the south – and that at Oxford University, where the rugby union club had the power to recruit players worldwide, field four teams, and attract 60, 000 spectators to their Varsity match at Twickenham.
 Yet a chance conversation between three Oxford students on a train to Wales to see Graeme Langlands’ touring Australians defeat the Welsh sowed the unlikely seed, and thanks to the hard work of club founders like secretary Mark Newbrook and manager Andrew Cudbertson, less than two years later the first-ever Oxford club side – an even mix of students and locals – took to a rented council pitch to play Peckham.
 Tries from undergraduates Paul Ince and John Longbottom meant Oxford trailed the mighty SARL champions by only three points at halftime – but that was typical of the rapid development of that early team under the efforts of Maori captain-coach Bob Mahuta.

-Those development so rapid that the pioneers soon came to the attention of the Oxfordshire RFU, who placed a terse paragraph in the Oxford Mail stating that anyone playing for the fledgling Oxford side would be immediately banned from rugby union.
 Later in the season, the county RFU also instructed Oxford Old Boys RUFC to prevent the Oxford club from using their facilities to host the annual challenge match between the SARL and the English Universities and Colleges side.
 Mahuta was one of three Oxford players called up for the SARL side that day, and as a result, he was later banned for playing union for the Old Boys.
 It was a scandal which won national attention and led to questions being raised in Parliament.
 But it didn’t harm the league team, who by the end of their first season had won university recognition and were able to rename themselves Oxford University RLFC.

 By the following year, with new recruits including the Cook Islands’ future foreign minister Howard Henry (the club’s top scorer that year), Oxford missed out on the league title only on points difference.
 Attention swiftly turned to launching the game at Cambridge, and the arrival in October 1980 of New Zealander Dick McConnell to lecture in engineering was the catalyst.
 Within weeks, McConnel and undergraduates Paul Gamble and Andy St John had organised an unofficial friendly with Oxford.
 Despite a complete absence of funding and their players having to appear under pseudonyms (usually as the firemen from kids’ TV series Trumpton), by the end of the following term, their results had been so impressive that a Varsity match was swiftly scheduled.